srikamayya/DisasterResponsePipelines/README.md

 <h2>Files</h2>

-data contains the ETL pipeline (process_data.py) and the CSV input files plus the ETL pipeline output, an SQLite database.
+data folder contains the ETL pipeline (process_data.py) and the CSV input files plus the ETL pipeline output, an SQLite database.

-models contains the ML pipeline (train_classifier.py) with its output, i.e. a Python pickle file
+models folder contains the ML pipeline (train_classifier.py) with its output, i.e. a Python pickle file

-app contains the web application.
+app folder contains the web application.